wapuugotchi/collections/_caps/hair_ribbon/meta.md

 ---
 slug: guitar-1-ball
 name: Guitar
-author: marktimemedia
+author: jamestryon
-description: This guitar is a gift from the Guitar Wapuu.
+description: This ribbon is a gift from 80s pop Wapuu, who  was discovered at WordCamp Miami 2017.
 deactivated: 0
-key: 31cd43a3-feda-4cf7-9e12-1d309751fa79
+key: 31cd43a3-feda-4tf7-9e12-1d309751fa79
 priority: 20
 price: 7
 ---